 We live in a world capable, in principle, of providing a diverse and healthy diet for all, and yet one quarter of its people suffer from frequent hunger and ill health generated by diet that is poor in quality, quantity or both.
 Another quarter of the world’s population eats too much food, food that is often heavy with calories and low on nutrients (colloquially called “junk food”).
 R Albritton – Food and Culture: A Reader, 2013.
 As a result Faith Foundation will work to combat these issues through our Healthy First Program.

-The Healthy First Nutrition Program will address access to and affordability of healthy food for children and families affected by the Flint water crisis.
-The program will educate children, parents, and daycare centers about nutrition through food demonstrations, healthy and affordable shopping tips, lessons on cooking with seasonal produce, and easy and affordable recipes.
+The Healthy First Nutrition Program will address access to and affordability of healthy food for children and families.
+Our evidence-based, cultural nutrition program will educate children, parents, and daycare centers about nutrition through food demonstrations, healthy and affordable shopping tips, lessons on cooking with seasonal produce, and easy and affordable recipes.
 The program will provide parents with grocery bags full of fresh ingredients and recipes for healthy meals at the end of each 4-week session.
 These activities will increase participants’ consumption of fruits and vegetables and knowledge of healthy cooking and eating.

 The Program will impact children who attend the daycare centers, parents and families of children who attend the daycare centers, and daycare center staff.
 Families and friends of participants will be impacted as participants promote their easy and healthy recipes on social media at the end of each session.
 The community will be impacted by learning about healthy food preparation at the Healthy Food Fun Fair.